mozilla/django-browserid/docs/user/quickstart.rst

 .. note:: The django-browserid urlconf *must not* have a regex with the include.
 Use a blank string, as shown above.

-Finally, you'll need to add the login button to your Django templates, along with the CSS and JS files necessary to make it work:
+Finally, you'll need to add the login button and info tag to your Django templates, along with the CSS and JS files necessary to make it work:

 .. code-block:: html+django